 Get involved today!
 Learn more below or click here for Hands on Outreach Opportunities with our outreach partners.

-All are invited to join the Mission & Outreach Commission with both their time and talent to fulfill our greater mission “to serve.”
+All are invited to join our Outreach Commission giving both time and talent to fulfill our greater mission “to serve.”
 We welcome your help in the work of the commission to assist those who need our support.
 Contact our commissioners for more information about any of our outreach ministries:

 Backpack Buddies: Gathers, packs and delivers weekend food to AA County students in need each Friday.
-Currently working with three local schools.
-This ministry allows these students to have healthy foods at home and be ready and able to learn.
-We believe it helps ease the financial burden for these families as well.
 St. Martin’s members make, donate, buy, sort, and pack food each week.
 The fellowship is priceless.
-All ages can participate, contact Michele Cummings.
+All ages can participate, sign up below.

 SPAN (Severna Park Assistance Network): Provides help to people in a critical or emergency situation such as utility turn-offs, court-ordered evictions, prescription/medical needs, and food.
 Anyone can participate through monetary donations, food donations, holding and supporting fundraisers, and volunteering at SPAN directly.
 Visit SPAN’s website for more information.

 Winter Shelter: We shelter 25-30 homeless men as part of Winter Relief.
-We provide hospitality, meals, laundry, and safety for one winter week: March 19-25.
+We provide hospitality, meals, laundry, and safety for one winter week.
 We are offering shelter to men who are often marginalized.
 We join together with over 70 congregations to each take a week as we work together to alleviate some of the suffering these men face.
 This is a multi-faceted ministry that involves people of all ages including children and youth.
-To help contact Susan Griesmyer.

 If you are interested in volunteering or for more information please contact us.